 It's the 21st century and weird viral marketing campaigns are everywhere.
-It used to be that you could walk down the street and not worry that every crazed man carrying a gun or exploding demon baby was trying to sell you something.
+It used to be that you could walk down the street and not worry that every passer-by was trying to sell you something.
 But now, everywhere you look, you've got to worry that you're being tricked by viral marketing.
 The best kinds of viral ads are the campaigns where you don't even know you're being advertised to.
 Volvo, Old Spice, and Dove come to mind when we think of companies with the best viral ads, but that's not what we're talking about here.

 Take a look at these viral marketing fails and vote on which ad campaign failed the hardest.
-Afterwards, leave us a comment telling us how you would have done better.
+Afterward, leave us a comment telling us how you would have done better.
 If you're like us, you would have added at least one rapping granny.

 When the videos for HUVr appeared in 2014, every nerd on the planet had an aneurysm.
 This is what they'd been waiting for their entire lives.
 Finally, they had the chance to be Marty McFly.
 But just as quickly as their dreams were realized, they were snatched away.